Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles

 A random vector $y\in\R^N$ is called stable when the sum of two statistically independent copies of this vector $y_1+y_2$ is equal in distribution to $\sigma\, y+\delta y$ with $\sigma>0$ a rescaling and $\delta y\in\R^N$ a non-random shift.
 A full classification of stable random vectors is given in terms of their characteristic functions.
 A random vector $y\in\R^d$ is stable if and only if its characteristic function is given by~\cite{Rvaceva}

 where $\gamma\ge 0$ is a scaling of the distribution, $h$ is a Borel probability measure on the unit sphere $\mathbb S^{d-1}$ in $\R^d$, called the \textit{spectral measure}, and $y_0\in\R^d$ is a fixed vector acting as a shift.
-The index $\alpha\in(0,2]$ is the stability exponent and tells us how fast the distribution drops of at infinity.
+The index $\alpha\in(0,2]$ is the stability exponent and tells us how fast the distribution drops off at infinity.
 The spectral measure $h(\dv r)$ describes the anisotropy of the distribution and, thence, plays the role of the asymmetry index in univariate probability theory, usually denoted by $\beta$ for L\'evy distributions which should not be confused with the Dyson index in random matrix theory.
-The function $\nu_\alpha$ is explicitly given by
+The function $\nu_\alpha$ is explicitly given by~\eqref{stable.vector}.

-with $u\in\R$.
-The complex root $(.)^\alpha$ and the complex logarithm are their principle values with a branch cut along the negative real axis.
 We denote such a stable distribution by $S(\alpha,\gamma h,y_0)$.
-The combination $\gamma h$ is born out that these two parts of the distribution come always in this combination.
+The combination $\gamma h$ is born out of the fact that these two parts of the distribution come always in this combination.

 For $\alpha=2$ we obtain the Gaussian case where $v_0$ is equal to the mean of the random vector and the integral with the measure $\gamma h$ creates the corresponding covariance matrix.
 Another trivial case is the Dirac delta distribution that can be readily regained by setting $\gamma=0$.
 Equation~\eqref{3.1.1} then only contains a fixed shift, which corresponds to a fixed vector $y=y_0$.
 As this latter case is less interesting, hereafter we always consider $\gamma>0$.